bruceythegoosey/HP-Elite-C1030-Hackintosh/README.md

 **The process described in this document may cause irreversible damage to your laptop.
 We accept absolutely no responsibility for the consequences of anyone electing to follow or ignore any of the instructions in this document, and make no guarantees about the quality or effectiveness of the software therein.**

+**This guide is intended to be used on a self-service basis.
+It may become out of date or no longer updated at any time.
+It is up to you to see accurate information.
+NO SUPPORT WHATSOEVER anywhere will be given to those using preconfigued EFI's, configurators, or Clover.
+Follow the Acidathera Documentation. **

 ## Specifications
 | Type | Model | Status |
 |----------|----------|----------|